Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-2-TokenCache/README.md

    - In the **Delegated permissions** section, ensure that the right permissions are checked: **User.Read**.
 Use the search box if necessary.
    - Select the **Add permissions** button

-### Step 3:  Configure the sample to use your Azure AD tenant
+### Step 3:  Configure the sample to use your Microsoft Entra tenant

 In the steps below, "ClientID" is the same as "Application ID" or "AppId".